pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### Backwards compatible migrations

-> Important: A database migrations should be done carefully and with full backwards compatibility
+> Important: Database migrations should be done carefully and with full backwards compatibility
 > in mind in order to support multiple devices running with different schema versions.

 <!-- todo: finish -->